Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Introduction

 \subsection{Contribution}

-This work aligns with a relatively recent stream of research that takes a critical focus on the overall topic of fairness in Automated Decision-Making~\citep{Ruggieri_Alvarez_Pugnana_State_Turini_2023, saxena2023missed, buyl2022inherent, selbst2019, cooper2021, hoffmann2019where}.
-The critic is not on the topic \emph{per se} ---whose importance is not disputed--- but rather on some usually overlooked subtleties and assumptions, that often leads to over-reliance and misplaced trust, that can in turn effectively lead to a deterioration of trust in ADM in the long term.
+This work aligns with a relatively recent stream of research that is focused critically on the general topic of fairness in ADM~\citep{Ruggieri_Alvarez_Pugnana_State_Turini_2023, saxena2023missed, buyl2022inherent, dolata2022asociotechicalview, selbst2019, cooper2021, hoffmann2019where}.
+The critic is not on the topic \emph{per se} ---whose importance is not disputed--- but rather on some usually overlooked subtleties and assumptions that often lead to overreliance and misplaced trust, which can in turn effectively lead to a deterioration of trust in ADM in the long term.

-Among the generic risks of ``blindly'' embracing simplified recipes, we can cite the so-called \emph{Automation Bias}, namely the propensity to place unmotivated trust on automated decisions, or ---worse--- the possibility of cherrypicking certain simple approaches promoting the false perception that an ADM system respects ethical values. \citet{aivodji2019fairwashing} has evocatively named the latter \emph{Fairwashing}.\footnote{More precisely, \citet{aivodji2019fairwashing} coined the term `fairwashing' regarding black-box interpretability techniques used to promote false perception of compliance to ethical values, but the concept has a straightforward extension to fair-AI techniques.}
+Among the generic risks of ``blindly'' embracing simplified recipes, we can cite the so-called \emph{Automation Bias}, namely the propensity to place unmotivated trust on automated decisions, or ---worse--- the possibility of cherrypicking certain simple approaches promoting the false perception that an ADM system respects ethical values. \citet{aivodji2019fairwashing} has evocatively named the latter \emph{Fairwashing}.\footnote{More precisely, \citet{aivodji2019fairwashing} coined the term `fairwashing' with respect to black-box interpretability techniques used to promote false perception of compliance with ethical values, but the concept has a straightforward extension to fair-AI techniques.}

-Even if most of the ambiguities and attention points that we survey in what follows have already been introduced and discussed separately by other authors, on the one hand we try to give an overall perspective, grounding such ambiguities on few foundational sources; on the other hand we approach the topic as a call for action, placing the focus on the fact that most of the ambiguities are a matter of decisions that are not technical in nature, but rather \emph{societal}, and lie at the intersection of very diverse disciplines.
+Even if most of the ambiguities and attention points that we here discuss have already been introduced separately by other authors, on the one hand, we try to give an overall perspective, grounding such ambiguities on few foundational intersections of the legal, ethical, and algorithmic perspectives; on the other hand, we approach the topic as a call for action, placing the focus on the fact that most of the ambiguities are a matter of decisions that are not technical in nature, but rather societal, and lie at the intersection of very diverse disciplines.
+In fact, the main goal of this work is to pinpoint a set of open points that constitute obstacles both for researchers in the field of AI and for practitioners and developers of ADM systems to meet the societal requirement of having fair algorithms.

 We primarily adopt the viewpoint of practitioners and developers of ADM systems, who must deal with the practical difficulties of identifying potential instances of unfair discrimination in real-world situations and possibly mitigating them when appropriate.